-- 1. No one may use or have in his or her possession alcohol or illegal drugs while participating in any OPRA-sponsored activity. - The ultimate authorities on all OPRA activities are the OPRA leaders, coaches, and instructors. - 3.
-Failure to comply with #1 or #2 above will result in removal from the activity, trip, game, or course at the participant's own expense.
+- 1. No one may use or have in their possession alcohol or illegal drugs while participating in any OPRA-sponsored activity. - 2.
+The ultimate authorities on all OPRA activities are the OPRA leaders, coaches, and instructors. - Failure to comply with the above will result in removal from the activity, trip, game, or course at the participant's own expense.
 The participant may also be liable for disciplinary action. - 4.
 Money collected from students for trip expenses is not refundable.